sudo-self/Rpi-shairport-sync/CAR INSTALL.md

-# Shairport Sync for Cars [Needs updating for Airplay 2]
+# Shairport Sync for Cars
 If your car audio has an AUX input, you can get AirPlay in your car using Shairport Sync.
 Together, Shairport Sync and an iPhone can give you access to internet radio, YouTube, Apple Music, Spotify, etc. on the move.
 While Shairport Sync is no substitute for CarPlay, the audio quality is often much better than Bluetooth.
-Your passengers can enjoy movies with the soundtrack on the car speakers.
-You can even listen to Siri's traffic directions on your car audio.

 ## The Basic Idea